symbol-systems/iq/iq-cli/README.md

 # iq-cli — Community Command-Line Interface

 `iq-cli` is the community edition CLI for the IQ platform.
-It gives you terminal access to IQ's knowledge graph, connector ecosystem, and agent workflows — without needing to write a single line of Java.
+It gives you terminal access to IQ's knowledge graph, connector ecosystem, and agent workflows.

-It is designed to be approachable: start it, explore what's connected, run queries, and inspect your knowledge state — all from one command.

 ## What you can do with it